IBM-Cloud/isv-operator-product-deploy-sample/README.md

 ```execute
 operator-sdk bundle validate ./2.0.0
 ```
 If it shows any error or warning, please ensure that you resolve all of them.

-Once your operator bundle is validated,you can proceed to the next section to know how to push your images to IBM cloud registry.

-Please see  [`node-red-operator`](https://github.com/IBM-Cloud/isv-operator-product-deploy-sample/tree/nodered-operator-v0.0.3/node-red-operator/bundle) example for reference.

-**e) Push images to IBM cloud registry**

-For getting your new version of the operator onboarded to IBM Cloud, it is very important to push all your images to IBM cloud registry.

-* **Push Application images :**

-If you have made any changes in your application images, all of the new images should be pushed to the Cloud registry.
-Make sure you push your images in the correct namespace contained in your registry.

-Refer [Quick-start-guide](https://cloud.ibm.com/registry/start)  for important steps to login to your IBM cloud registry and push the application images to your private registry.

-* **Push Operator images :**

-If you have made any changes in your operator images, then your Operator image should be pushed to IBM Cloud Registry/ [quay.io](https://quay.io/)/ [docker.io](https://hub.docker.com/) and must be  available publicly .

-* **Push Operator Bundle images :**

-Your  Operator Bundle image should be available in a public registry.
-Please ensure that all these images are public after you push it to IBM Cloud Registry/ [quay.io](https://quay.io/)/ [docker.io](https://hub.docker.com/).